Out of Phase – A Magic University Teaser

 The room that they entered was suffocatingly small, but physical walls meant nothing to Ebon anymore.
 He hovered on the opposite side of the table from where the scribe took a seat.

 “When I established my business, I had little in the way of capital,” the scribe admitted.
 “I was forced to seek out a sponsor.
-There was a Master wizard, Jovan Oakley, who was willing to pay a retainer, but he offered a pittance compared to the usual asking price for a scribe of my talents, and he demanded a twenty year contract.
+There was a Master wizard, Jovan Oakley, who was willing to pay a retainer, but he offered a pittance compared to the usual asking price for a scribe of my talents, and he demanded a twenty-year contract.
 I was desperate for the money, so I signed the agreement.
 Five years later, my business is well-established and I should be enjoying my success.
-Instead I am bound by my contract with him, and spend my evenings doing repetitive and petty work for him, copying scrolls and the like.
+Instead, I am bound by my contract with him, and spend my evenings doing repetitive and petty work for him, copying scrolls and the like.
 I have things I would prefer to be doing with what should be my leisure time.
 In exchange for my services, I want you to enter Jovan’s home and destroy the contract so that I’m no longer bound to him.
 The work you want would be a small price for my freedom.”

-Ebon agreed to the scribe, Bartholomew Fenway’s, terms, as if he had much of a choice.
+Ebon agreed to the scribe, Bartholomew Fenway’s, terms as if he had much of a choice.
 After discussing the situation in detail, Ebon decided to pay a visit to Jovan’s house that day.
 He would be less likely to be home than if Ebon waited until evening.

-The wraith-mage could not pass unhindered through the magically locked door, but Jovan had not enchanted his entire house similarly, so it was just a matter of sliding through an unprotected section of wall.
+The wraith-mage could not pass unhindered through the magically locked door, but Jovan had not enchanted his entire house similarly, so it was just a matter of sliding through an unprotected section of the wall.
 Once inside the home, he quickly located Bartholomew’s contract.
 Getting at it was not a simple job.
 Jovan had the document well protected, an item of great value to him.
 It took a fair amount of time, but little effort, for Ebon to strip away the anti-theft spells.
 Once it was free of such nuisances, Ebon moved closer to snuff out the contract as easily as he had the failed application forms.

 He had not been expecting the contingency spell.
 Apparently, Jovan had been anticipating that Bartholomew might choose unorthodox tactics to liberate his contract, which included striking deals with demons.
 The moment Ebon attempted to ignite the parchment, he found himself trapped within an inter-dimensional magical cage.
 Seconds later a middle-aged bearded and bespectacled man appeared before him bearing the slender frame and robes customary of a Master wizard.

 “So, Bartholomew strikes again.
 Well, what have we here?
 You certainly are nothing like the petty thieves he has sent in the past.
-They did not get this far, and I dispatched of them easily enough.”
+They did not get this far, and I dispatched them easily enough.”
 Jovan scrutinized Ebon closely.
 “How did Bartholomew succeed in recruiting you?”

 Jovan scratched his chin.